-These Easy Cream Cheese Mints have a melt-in-your-mouth texture and a bright peppermint flavor.
-Super easy to make and perfect for gift giving.
-Customize the color to suit your holiday!
+These homemade Cream Cheese Mints are an old fashioned classic recipe, with a melt-in-your-mouth texture and a bright peppermint flavor.
+They’re super easy to make and perfect for gift giving.
+Customize the color to suit a baby shower, Christmas, weddings, or any holiday!

 My parents weren’t much on entertaining or hosting big holiday parties when I was a kid.
 So, you know what that means, right? >> I missed out on a lot of classic holiday cookies and candy.
 I was so sheltered.
 Lol.

 I used to get my fill of Bird’s Nests, Thumbprints, and Snowballs from my friend Heather’s house.
 Her mom always put out an awesome treat tray.

 And these Cream Cheese Mints were a staple at all the other homes.

 Over the years, I would also spot them at graduation parties, weddings, and baby showers.
 It was only recently that I had them again.
 They were just as good as I remembered.
 Little gems of buttery, melt-in-your-mouth candies with a bright mint flavor.
 Basically, I could eat my weight in them.

 - Adorn the mints with simple mark of fork tines, as I did.

 - Flatten them with the bottom of a glass.